Retired Not Out, Paul Chappell's Journal

 After a ride on the Royal Iris I paid another visit to this pub.

-I tried the fish and chips today; they are around £5 cheaper than those in the Ship and Mitre.
-In my humble opinion those in the Ship are much better, especially the batter.
+I tried the fish and chips today; they are around £6 cheaper than those in the Ship and Mitre.
+In my humble opinion those in the Ship are better, much better, especially the batter.
+Worth the extra £6.

 First Published: 7th March 2026